Build Muscle and Lose Fat – Articles on Weightlifting, Diet, and Nutritional Supplements

 The Top 5 Best Chest Exercises

 Bench presses and curls are two of the first exercises that are learned by new weight lifters.
-For men, the chest or “pecs” (short for pectorals) are second only to biceps as the top show muscles in teenagers and young adults.
+For men, the chest or “pecs” (short for pectorals) are second only to the biceps as the top show muscles in teenagers and young adults.
+This list of 5 of the best chest exercise will go a long way in building that initial base.

 For women, the chest is even more important.
-Keeping well built, toned pecs can be useful in maintaining a solid, perky appearance of the breasts.
+Keeping well-built pecs can be useful in maintaining a solid, perky appearance of the breasts.

 Therefore it seems to me that everyone has a reason to train their chest, including men, women, athletes, bodybuilders, powerlifters, strongmen… everyone; and here are the top 5 best chest exercises you should use.